Daniel-Sinkin/nanograd/README.md

 # nanograd
-Visualization of the computation graph, preserving the topological ordering used for the computation.

 ## SlowTorch
 * Neurons, Layers, MLP support, automatic instantiation with random intial weights
 * Simple visualizations for the results and the loss are availiable